-The main international airport is Dublin Airport located approximately ten kilometres north of the city centre.
+The main international airport is Dublin Airport and is located approximately ten kilometres north of the city centre.
 It is served by a large number of buses, coaches and taxis.

 Irish Rail operates city and commuter services in Dublin and Cork as well as intercity services throughout Ireland.
 The Transport for Ireland Journey Planner includes all Irish Rail services.